PhD General Information

 In order to be effective, all communication between the Learner and Committee members must be timely, open, and honest.
 All interactions should maintain a positive, respectful, and professional tone.

 Learners should communicate regularly with their Chair via the Learning Management System and/or CU channels only (i.e., CU Email).
 Responses to all communications, regardless of sender, should be within 48 hours.
-Chairs may also choose to communicate with Learners via phone or videoconference.
+Chairs may also choose to communicate with Learners via phone or video conference.

 As per Carolina University’s Attendance Policy (2023-2024), if a Learner is inactive for more than three consecutive weeks in a 15-week course (RES 877, RES 878, RES 879, and RES 880 Continuation), it will be considered course abandonment.
 This policy will apply to grandfathered dissertation courses (REX 877, REX 878, and REX 879) as well.
 Course abandonment will result in the student being withdrawn from the course.
 For F1 students, course abandonment (Unauthorized Withdrawal) will result in termination of their SEVIS record.